zzzprojects/learn-orm/tutorials/dapper-transaction/delete-data.md

 # Delete Data

 Deleting an entity is the easiest because it only requires a unique `Id` to identify the deleted entity.
+The **Dapper.Transaction** provides the `IDbTransaction.Execute` extension method that is used to delete a record.

 All we need is a SQL statement containing a `DELETE` statement with a `WHERE` clause on the `Id` column.

 ```csharp
 private static void DeleteSingleAuthor()